 This number is only going to increase in the coming years.
 With so many apps available, making sure your app stands out from the rest is essential.

 This blog post will explore best practices for designing an app in 2022.
 We will also look at some examples of apps already using these practices.

 Before we start with the best practices and most important elements of creating and designing an app, let's get the essentials out of the way.
 These are the basic elements you need to consider before working on it.

-- Research the competition.
+- Competitor research.
 What other apps are out there that serve a similar purpose?

 - Choose the right platform.
 Will you be developing for iOS, Android, or both?